Here comes the bride — and the groom, the bridesmaids, and the groomsmen – plan ahead, practice a little, and then enjoy bring... Read more »

 Our Designer Non-stick Student Scissors are larger than our Kids Scissors but smaller than adult scissors, perfect for those ol...
 Read more »

-To document our family history, I chose to make a family wall art canvas.
+To document your family history, make a family wall art canvas.
 This project can easily be modified into a scrapbook layout that would go into an album.
-I wanted the photographs displayed up on the wall, so that my daughter could see them often and we could talk about the people in the photographs.
+Display photographs up on the wall, so that family can see them often and can talk about the people in the photographs.

-To begin, I chose a 16 by 20 inch canvas and primed it with white acrylic paint.
+To begin, choose a 16 by 20 inch canvas and primed it with white acrylic paint.

-While the paint was still wet, I spritzed the canvas with some yellow mist and patted into the canvas.
-I let it dry for a couple of hours.
+While the paint was still wet, spritz the canvas with some yellow mist and patted into the canvas.
+Let it dry for a couple of hours.
 This will make the canvas looked a bit aged.

-I scanned our entire ancestor’ photographs, and using a photo editing software, added a title to each photo.
-I then printed my photos and trimmed them to size.
+Scan all of your ancestor’ photographs, and using a photo editing software, added a title to each photo.
+Print the photos and trimmed them to size.
 You could instead include your handwriting and write who is in the photograph using an archival safe pen.

-I added a couple of blocks without photos, as decorative blocks to add some interest to the canvas.
-For these I used squeeze punches and buttons.
-I then adhered all my photo squares onto the canvas using glue dots.
+Add a couple of blocks without photos, as decorative blocks to add some interest to the canvas.
+Use squeeze punches and buttons.
+Then adhered all the photo squares onto the canvas using glue dots.

-I finally added the title “family” and added some cardstock beneath it and ran a strip of burlap to finish the canvas.
-I cut the V shape from cardstock using the Microtip scissor and then used a regular pencil to give a slight curl to it.
+Finally added the title “family” and added some cardstock beneath it and ran a strip of burlap to finish the canvas.
+Cut the V shape from cardstock using the Microtip scissor and then used a regular pencil to give a slight curl to it.